 First of all, you have to have a real passion for the profession and for the stage.
 A Crazy Girl continues to work, search and progress as an artist.
 She must like to show herself on a stage and have self-confidence – that takes courage and a certain openness.

 Of course, she also knows how to take care of herself and cultivate her beauty!
 But the dream must also be part of her life.
 She seeks to achieve her dreams by setting goals and loving what she does with all her heart.

-To discover Svetlana’s work and the show “Totally Crazy”
+To admire Svetlana’s amazing work in the show “Totally Crazy”